orbcode/orbuculum/orbtrace/README.md

 Current testing status;

  * Tested on ICE40HX8K at 1, 2 & 4 bit depths
- * Tested with STM32F427 CPU running at 16MHz
+ * Tested with STM32F427 CPU running at 16MHz & 160MHz.

- * Needs testing at higher speeds
+ * Needs testing at higher speeds and on more CPUs
  * Needs testing on HX1K

 To build it perform;